syncfusion-content/wpf-docs/wpf/RichTextBox/Automatic-Suggestion.md

 {% endtabs %}

 ## Custom insert selected item
 By default, the selected item from the suggestions list is inserted as hyperlink.
-But you can insert it as plain text or without hyperlink, by implementing your own suggestion provider and overriding the “InsertSelectedItem” method.
+But you can insert it as plain text or without link, by implementing your own suggestion provider and overriding the “InsertSelectedItem” method.

 ![Custom Insert](Automatic-Suggestion_images/autosuggestion10.PNG)